-When you perform a deployment manually through the REST API, you can specify a URL parameter ?override\fla\check=true to prevent the automatic FLA license check before deployment.
+When you perform a deployment manually through the REST API, you can specify a URL parameter ?override_fla_check=true to prevent the automatic FLA license check before deployment.
 This is not supported from the Services Director VA.

 You are able to disable the operation of the FLA Health Checker at the Services Director level.
-See "Disabling the FLA Health Checker" on page 24.
+See "Disabling the FLA Health Checker" below.

-Note: You can check the health of an FLA license manually at any time.
-See "Checking the Health of an FLA License Manually" on page 19.
+You can check the health of an FLA license manually at any time.
+See "Checking the Health of an FLA License Manually" on page 26.